 Your Consultation With Your Plastic Surgeon

-Prior to scheduling your nose surgery you will have an extensive consultation with Dr. Ruff and the staff at West End Plastic Surgery.
+Prior to scheduling your nose surgery you will have an extensive consultation with your surgeon and the team at West End Plastic Surgery.
 Your plastic surgeon will ask you to detail at length what you want your nose to look like after the surgery.
 Your nose and facial structure will be evaluated and the surgical possibilities will be discussed with you.
 The doctor will thoroughly explain the procedure and its expected result and answer any questions you have.
-If you are unhappy with the results of rhinoplasty by another surgeon, Dr. Ruff will discuss the additional details associated with revision rhinoplasty.
+If you are unhappy with the results of rhinoplasty by another surgeon, we will discuss the additional details associated with revision rhinoplasty.

-Your plastic surgeon and his staff at West End Plastic Surgery will:
+Your plastic surgeon and the team at West End Plastic Surgery will: